adam-hrdie/hyperledger-public/README.md

 1. Pull the hyperledgermessaging project into your IDE.
 2. Ensure project is set to run on at least JDK 1.8.0_111
 3. Run the [Junit Test](https://github.com/adam-hrdie/hyperledger-public/blob/master/hyperledgermessaging/src/test/java/hm/injector/e2e/E2eIT.java)
+4. Ensure that the logs show two clients successfully connecting to the hyperledger network & chaincode event listener
+5. Run the [MsgInjector](https://github.com/adam-hrdie/hyperledger-public/blob/master/hyperledgermessaging/src/test/java/hm/injector/e2e/MsgInjector.java) to inject a message and show the round trip between the nodes.
+6. Wait for 15 minutes (or run the injector intermittently for this amount of time - either is fine).
+7. See that after this time, there is no longer a throughput of messages into the nodes.
+8. Check hyperledger peer logs to ensure messages are being committed but not sent to listening nodes.